 Reason #4: Adrenals

 Maybe you’ve heard about adrenal fatigue or adrenal exhaustion.
 Your adrenal glands are small (the size of walnuts) and sit on top of your kidneys.
-They are responsible for your ability to fight or flee a situation as well as regulate our ability to deal with stress.
-The more stress the more these little walnuts are squeezing out hormones to help our body deal with the threats whether they are physical or mental.
+They are responsible for your ability to fight or flee a situation.
+They also regulate our ability to deal with stress.
+The more stress, the more these little walnuts are squeezing out hormones to help our body deal with the threats.
+Threats can be physical or mental.

 Reason #5: Sleep

-You’ve probably read all about the need for dark spaces, no electronics and appropriate levels of sleep, but it doesn’t always fit everyone’s lifestyle.
+You’ve probably read all about the need for dark spaces, no electronics and appropriate levels of sleep.
+But it doesn’t always fit everyone’s lifestyle.
 Need to know more about sleep check out our insomnia blog here.

 One of the contributors to better quality sleep are neurotransmitters – these are the hormones in our brain that help us to calm our brain and fall into deep sleep.